notator/AssistantPerformerTestSite/README.md

 Introduction
 ------------

 This is an experimental WEB MIDI application, written in HTML5 and Javascript, that gives a single performer control over the performance of music scores displayed in a browser.
-It uses MIDI input and output devices, and scores stored in an SVG format which has been enhanced to contain MIDI information.
+It uses MIDI input and output devices, and scores stored in an SVG format that contains embedded MIDI information.

+The application is normally tested in the latest versions of Chrome and Firefox on Windows 10.
+To find out which other browsers might be tried, go to
+<a target="_blank" href="http://caniuse.com/#feat=midi">check Web <em>MIDI</em> API</a>.

 This repository contains two major branches:
 &nbsp;&nbsp;&nbsp;&nbsp;**main**: the current stable version of the AssistantPerformer, which can be used [here](https://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html).